Information for employers and students on what the new apprenticeship changes mean for you…

 Simon Lane, ACFM, MSc.
-(Counter Fraud and Corruption Studies), CIPFA member and Associate Director of Finance at Guy's and St Thomas' NHS Foundation Trust, reflects on recent changes to the counter fraud landscape and why CIPFA membership will benefit counter fraud practitioners.
+(Counter Fraud and Corruption Studies), CIPFA member and Associate Director of Finance at Guy's and St Thomas' NHS Foundation Trust, reflects on recent changes to the counter fraud landscape.

 Although constituent parts of the public sector have individual counter fraud strategies, there is a lack of strategic co-ordination and leadership for the whole sector.
 It falls to individual investigators, teams and their managers to deliver professional and effective counter fraud services within a complex statutory and, sometimes, political environment.
 Navigating through criminal and disciplinary investigations, dealing with data protection and human rights issues, developing fraud risk assessment strategies and the myriad of other competencies required of the modern counter fraud professional is far from straightforward.